deborahjreece/Deborah-Samples-2/README.md

 # The OAuth Guide was created at AMEX.

-# The Hosed APIs Sample is an excerpt from the IGT iLottery API Integration Guide.
+# The Hosted APIs Sample is an excerpt from the IGT iLottery API Integration Guide.

+# The RFP sample was created at Maryland Department of Health for Medicaid projects.